gitesh-atrawalkar/gitesh-atrawalkar/README.md

 # Hi there 👋 I'm Gitesh Atrawalkar!

 ## 🚀 About Me
 I'm Software developer with 2 years of experience in Frontend Development.
-Developing and maintaining web applications using React, Angular, Redux, JavaScript, TypeScript, HTML, and CSS.
+Developing and maintaining web applications using React, Angular, Nodejs, JavaScript, TypeScript, HTML, and CSS.
 Proficient in managing multiple projects simultaneously, mentoring junior developers, and ensuring high-quality code through agile methodologies.
 Strong analytical and communication skills, coupled with a quick learning ability and a team-oriented mindset.

 > *"Eat Sleep Code and Repeat, until you Succeed"*! 👌